LettsE/ToddlerMachineLearning/README.md

 # GitHub overview
-This GitHub repository contains the the code, models, and graphical user interface as described in the publication: LINK
+This GitHub repository contains the the code, models, and graphical user interface as described in the publication: https://doi.org/10.1101/2025.04.24.25326266

-Specifically, in the files above, we provide the trained models that predict toddler activity in .json format with sample python code to demonstrate the feature extraction and model use.
-Additionally, we provide the open source code for Little Movers Activity Analysis, a graphical user interface to run the models without needing to code.
+Specifically, we provide the trained models that predict toddler activity in .json format with sample python code to demonstrate the feature extraction and model use.
+Additionally, we provide the open source code for the Letts Little Movers Activity Analysis tool, a graphical user interface to run the models without needing to code.
 The directly downloadable compiled versions of Little Movers Activity Analysis are available under "Releases".
 The trained models are also available in the "Releases".
-The copyright statement and terms of use apply to all code, models, files, and materials provided in this repository (See LICENSE).
+The copyright statement and terms of use apply to all code, models, files, and materials provided in this repository (See [LICENSE](https://github.com/LettsE/ToddlerMachineLearning/blob/main/LICENSE)).

 # Little Movers Activity Analysis
 ### Overview
 Little Movers Activity Analysis is a graphical user interface that allows for the estimation of toddler sedentary time and physical activity using machine learning models.
-The preprint of the paper which outlines the details of the model development can be found here: LINK.
+The preprint of the paper which outlines the details of the model development can be found here: https://doi.org/10.1101/2025.04.24.25326266.

 ### What input data is supported?
 Currently, Little Movers Activity Analysis only supports .gt3x files recorded at a 30Hz sampling frequency.
 We are working to allow for other sampling frequencies and using a csv file input to allow for compatibility with other devices.